Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 The pros of language apps are apparent.

-However, language learning apps are not a magical ‘cure-all’ that will allow you to learn a language quickly and effortlessly with just a few taps of your mobile screen.
+However, language learning apps are not a magical ‘cure-all’ that will allow you to learn a language quickly and effortlessly with just a few taps on your mobile screen.

 As with everything, nothing is perfect.

-In this article, we will take a look at the common disadvantages of language apps.
+This article will look at the common disadvantages of language apps.

 1. The functionality is limited, often very much so

-You can incorporate multiple activities into the lesson, pay equal attention to all the required abilities, or focus on one of them if it needs more work, cover a wide variety of topics.
+You can incorporate multiple activities into the lesson, pay equal attention to all the required abilities, or focus on one of them if it needs more work.
+You can also cover a wide variety of topics.

 You cannot do that with an app.

-No matter how good they are, language learning apps are comparatively limited as far as content coverage is concerned.
+No matter how good they are, language learning apps are comparatively limited in content coverage.

-Some apps center on one section of the language.
-Like just vocabulary, grammar, survival, conversation skills, for instance.
+Some apps center on one section of the language, such as vocabulary, grammar, survival, or conversation skills.

 Others feature fundamental courses that only touch upon the creators’ topics to be the most essential.

-Sometimes it’s a bit complicated because you miss a lot of rules for grammar and sentence structures.
+Sometimes, it’s a bit complicated because you miss many grammar and sentence structure rules.

-There are even mobile apps and desktop software with a narrower segment, for example, dealing with verb conjugations or prepositions only.
+There are even mobile apps and desktop software with a narrower segment, for example, only dealing with verb conjugations or prepositions.

-Language apps are not inherently are of quality.
+Language apps are not inherently of quality.
 It may even come in handy.

-Say, it would be best if you brushed up on many tenses – you can probably find an app for tenses only, without anything else to distract you.
+It would be best to brush up on many tenses—you can probably find an app for tenses only without anything else distracting you.

-However, in general, this means that to acquire a language comprehensively, to develop all the necessary skills more or less equally, you will need quite a few apps.
+However, in general, this means that to acquire a language comprehensively and develop all the necessary skills more or less equally, you will need quite a few apps.

-And the more apps you have to install, the more confusing it can get, the harder it is to manage your learning process.
+The more apps you have to install, the more confusing it can get, and the harder it is to manage your learning process.

 2. Mobile Apps offer very little to no feedback